FZSZXXB/ReXpress/README.md

 <p align="center"><img src="./public/img/logo.png" /></p>

 ## What's This
-A modern blog system, which has file uploading system and realtime preview markdown editor(By @luogu-dev's [Markdown*Palletes](https://github.com/luogu-dev/markdown-palettes)).
+A modern blog system, which has an integrated file uploading system and a real-time previewing Markdown editor(By @luogu-dev's [Markdown*Palletes](https://github.com/luogu-dev/markdown-palettes)).

 You can clone the `main` branch.
 The `server` branch is a customized edition for our server.